data-integrations/google-cloud/docs/BigQueryTable-batchsink.md

 multiple input records with the same key.
 For example, if this is set to 'updated_time desc', then if there are multiple input records with the same key, the one with the largest value for 'updated_time' will be applied.

+**Partition Filter**: Partition filter that can be used for partition elimination during Update operation.
+Should only be used with Update operation for tables where require partition filter is enabled.

 **Location:** The location where the big query dataset will get created.
 This value is ignored if the dataset or temporary bucket already exist.